p0n1/tari-university/src/merged-mining/steady-state-analysis/multi_pow.md

 Myriadcoin was created to address the issues surrounding the proof-of-work system used to allow blocks to be added to the blockchain by allowing multiple types of hardware to be used in the mining process (e.g. CPU, GPU, ASIC).
 This was accomplished by using multiple different proof-of-work systems to accept blocks, and it was the first coin to use this for this purpose.
 Currently, it uses five different hashing algorithms as proof of work, with each algorithm aimed to support a different segment of miners:

 - SHA256d and Scrypt for ASIC miners (merge minable)
-- [Skein](https://en.bitcoinwiki.org/index.php?title=Skein_(hash_function)&action=edit&redlink=1) and Myr-Groestl for GPU miners
+- Skein and Myr-Groestl for GPU miners
 - Yescrypt for GPU and CPU miners

 This design structure was chosen to make Myriadcoin resistant to ASIC specialization and centralization as the hardware requirements for the algorithms are different.
 Myriadcoin is also resistant to consensus attacks such as a 51% attack.
 51% attacks can occur when an entity controls over 50% of the network's hashrate, which would allow the controller to exclude transactions from the blockchain and reverse transactions created while they maintain control over the network.
-In Myriadcoin, the possibility for this is reduced as a user would need to control over 50% of the hashing power across multiple algorithms.
+In Myriadcoin, the possibility for this is reduced as a user would need to control over 50% of the hashing power across multiple algorithms. [[5]]

 ## Bitcoin Algorithms

 ### Bitcoin Difficulty Algorithm

-The Bitcoin network has a global block difficulty.
-Valid blocks must have a hash below this target.
-Mining pools also have a pool-specific share difficulty setting a lower limit for shares.
+The bitcoin network has a global block difficulty.
+Valid block must have a hash below this target.
+Mining pools also have a pool-specific share difficulty setting a lower linit for shares. [[6]][[7]]

 Difficulty changes every 2016 blocks.
 This is calculated using the following formula: